chuuwee/lineage/README.md

 If (AND ONLY IF) you are the raid leader, and you are driving a bot, you can use emotes to remove the bot from attendance log and put yourself in its place:
 * `/em +PILOT Pilotsrealcharname`

+### +GRATS
+Reporting purchases can be done with guild:
+* `/gu +GRATS Playername 2 Orb of Tishan`

+You can also report purchases with emotes:
+* `/em +GRATS Playername 2 Orb of Tishan`

+Note: Pilots are not considered with purchases. `Playername` should represent the main character of the guild member.

 ### +GUILD
 Adding a guest guild:
 * `/guild +GUILD Nova`